openshift/kube-compare/docs/generating-references.md

 Note that re-running the tool will not overwrite already generated resource files, but will create new files with a number appended to it, e.g. `generated-reference/PerformanceProfile/openshift-node-performance-profile-1.yaml`.

-The `metadata.yaml` file conforms to what `kubectl cluster-compare -r` expects:
+Here's what a generated `metadata.yaml` file should look like:

 ```yaml
 apiVersion: v2